-When you use a shared network such as Microsoft Windows Server, there can be multiple users accessing the data on the server, hence there can be times when multiple files from various locations can be deleted.
-Fortunately, there is a way to recover deleted files from Windows Server.
-Continue reading for instructions on retrieving deleted files from Windows Server.
+While using the shared network, there can be multiple users accessing the data on the server.
+Hence there can be times when multiple files from various locations can be deleted or lost by accident or due to any other reasons like hard drive failure, virus or malware attacks, and human errors, irrespective of the reason behind data loss.
+Fortunately, there is a way to recover permanently deleted files from Windows Server.

-How to Restore Deleted Files on Windows Server from Recycle Bin
+Methods to Restore Deleted Files on Windows Server

 Just like on a Windows computer, the Windows Server also has the Recycle Bin option on the desktop.
 Therefore, any file that has been deleted will be moved to the Recycle Bin automatically.
 Hence, Recycle Bin is the fastest way to restore deleted files on Windows Server.